-Did you know that psychology has been able to prove that the colours in their environment really do change people’s moods?
+Did you know that psychology has been able to prove that the colors in their environment really do change people's moods?
 Yellow is great for getting creative juices going.
 Blue is fabulous for promoting focus and calm.
 Green reduces stress.
 Red can get people excited.

 While you don't have to create a rainbow office, you should try incorporating the right colors for the right spaces into your office's overall decor plans.
 Blue for boardrooms perhaps – but a light blue, not a stuffy navy – and yellow for co-working spaces etc. You don't even have to repaint everything either.
 Pieces of art, furniture, even colored desks and chairs can all do the job just as well.

 In a recent survey, 45% of US employees reported that they found their commute to work stressful.
 If at all possible, why not encourage your employees to walk or bike to work instead?
 It's usually far less stressful than being stuck in traffic and obviously far better for their health as well.
 To make walking/biking to work more enjoyable offer cycle racks, showers, and lockers to those who do choose to do so.

 If walking or biking isn't possible – and we get that it often is not – then making the investment in offering staff discounted gym memberships is an excellent idea to boost their wellbeing as well.